 I am currently working on a number of e-related papers (e.g. on virtual worlds, political marketing and mobile video).
 A few of my publications may be also available in the e-print section of University's main web site.

-Apart from postgraduate dissertation supervision, I am supervising four doctoral students.
+Apart from postgraduate dissertation supervision, I am supervising a number of doctoral students.

 Editorial Boards Participation

 I am one of the founding editors of the International Journal of Business Science & Applied Management (www.business-and-management.org) and a member of a number of editorial boards (e.g. the advisory board of Technological Forecasting and Social Change).

 I was the principal investigator for the projects listed below.

 Teaching & Curriculum Development